 - 1876 The "Purdue Case," in which Thomas P. Hawley, PURDUE 1883, was denied entrance into Purdue University because of his prior initiation into and affiliation with Sigma Chi, began.
 The case came to a head in 1881 when Judge D.P.
 Vinton ruled that the faculty had no right to bar Hawley from their classes on the issue.
-When the appeal decision was handed down June 21, 1882, the Indiana Supreme Court ruled that fraternities could exist on the campus of Purdue University, a sweeping victory for Sigma Chi. - 1882 The 14th Grand Chapter in Chicago adopted a transitional form of centralized government.
+When the appeal decision was handed down June 21, 1882, the Indiana Supreme Court ruled that fraternities could exist on the campus of Purdue University, a sweeping victory for Sigma Chi. - 1881 The Fraternity's first magazine, The Sigma Chi, was established under the supervision of the Theta chapter at Gettysburg College in Pennsylvania.
+In 1926, it became The Magazine of Sigma Chi. - 1882 The 14th Grand Chapter in Chicago adopted a transitional form of centralized government.
 Delegates elected John S. McMillin, DEPAUW 1876, as Sigma Chi's first Grand Consul. - 1886 Sigma Chi reached the Pacific Coast with the establishment of Alpha Beta chapter at the University of California-Berkeley. - 1887 The Sigma Chi Bulletin, the first Greek-letter private publication for members only, was born. - 1890 The brothers of Chi chapter at Hanover College became the first Sigs to move into their own chapter house. - 1893 The last honorary member of Sigma Chi, President Grover Cleveland, MICHIGAN 1893, was initiated on Jan.
 26. He is the only Sigma Chi to hold the office of President of the United States. - 1895 The 22nd Grand Chapter, which met July 25 to 27 in Chicago, elected Founder Benjamin Piatt Runkle, MIAMI (OHIO) 1857, to be Sigma Chi's seventh Grand Consul.
 He was the only Founder to serve in that position. - 1899 The Fraternity adopted the flag design of Henry H. Vinton, PURDUE 1885.